Luksfull/Luksfull/README.md

 My name is Luca.
 Recently I have discovered the joy of developing software and I am looking to further expand this into a career.

 - 🔭 I’m currently working on developing my skills as a software developer
-- 🌱 I’m currently learning React / Java
+- 🌱 I’m currently learning Java
 - 👯 I’m looking to collaborate on React/JavaScript projects.

 My current stack includes: